A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

-The variance (noise) on the measurement $y$ is the sum of the shot-noise plus the gaussian error, which models for us all other sources of errors in the experiment ($\eta_0 := 10^{-2}$), i.e.
+The variance (noise) on the measurement $y$ is the sum of the shot noise plus the Gaussian error, which models for us all other sources of errors in the experiment ($\eta_0 := 10^{-2}$ {for the data generated in simulation}), i.e.